amer2040/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles for Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly for Display current directory contents:Long format, with user group IDs displayed numerically , and hidden files(starting with .)
 6-firstdirectory for Create a script that creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile for Move the file betty from /tmp/ to /tmp/my_first_directory.